Richeasy001/Ecommerce_API/README.md

 # Ecommerce_API
-An Ecommerce API that consists of usersand products with endpoints to perform CRUD operations, authenticatiion to ensure data integrity
+An Ecommerce API that consists of users and products with endpoints to perform CRUD operations, it uses authenticatiion to ensure data integrity.